-The course is taught in person and includes both synchronous and asynchronous components with lecture and lab sessions.
-Every week, students are asked to engage in the following activities: (1) do the relevant readings, (2) attend the in person lectures or lab according to the schedule, (3) participate in the D2L discussion board, (4) do the quiz on D2L.
+The course is taught in person and includes both synchronous and asynchronous components.
+Every week, students are asked to engage in the following activities: (1) do the relevant readings, (2) attend the in person lectures, (3) participate in the D2L discussion board.
 Students who cannot attend the lectures will need to take notes from their classmates.
 The lectures will not be recorded.
 Attendance is not required, but it is highly encouraged.
 Students' performance on assignments is typically negatively impacted by no/minimal attendance as we go through problem sets similar to those in assignments and students have an opportunity to practice problem-solving skills.

-Course work is administered through D2L.
+Course work is administered through D2L, is not timed and is always open-book.
 Requests for an extension in advance of the deadline will be considered and if approved, will incur no penalties.
 Late submissions without advance notice, will incur a 10% deduction per day late.
+ASSESSMENT There will be no final exam for this course.